 Send Sue an e-mail:

-the corporate world, she started working with me, and I still don't know why.
-It's not like
+corporate world, she started working with me, and I still don't know why.
+It's not like I'm any

-I'm any great fun to work with, and the work is extremely hard.
-Karen is a tireless worker,
+great fun to work with, and the work is extremely hard.
+Karen is a tireless worker, she loves

-she loves ponds, is obsessed with rocks, and is always there for me, willing to do whatever it
+ponds, is obsessed with rocks, and is always there for me, willing to do whatever it takes to get

 Or call her at: